Medium Risk · K-12 Accessibility Review

 Is Nearpod ADA compliant?

-DistrictCheck currently rates Nearpod as high risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.
+DistrictCheck currently rates Nearpod as medium risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.

 Does Nearpod have a VPAT?